omicscodeathon/rhinotypeR/README.md

   #plotDistances(distancesToPrototypes)
 ```

-#### Function 10: plotTree
+##### Function 10: plotTree

-- Plot a simple phylogenetic tree based on distances
+- Plots a simple phylogenetic tree using the genetic distances estimated
+  by pairwiseDistances().

 Example